-The apparent viewing behaviours of millennials, who now comprise the 18-34 demographic and furthermore represent the largest segment of viewers aged 18-49 (Adalian 2015), proved a key factor influencing these audience-rating declines.
-According to Nielsen figures, viewership of television by traditional means (network and cable) among viewers aged 18-34 fell from 21.7 million in 2011 to 17.8 million in 2015, a decline of approximately 20 per cent (Guion 2015).
+The apparent viewing behaviors of millennials, who now comprise the eighteen-to-thirty-four demographic and, furthermore, represent the largest segment of viewers aged eighteen to forty-nine (Adalian 2015), proved a key factor influencing these audience-rating declines.
+According to Nielsen figures, viewership of television by traditional means (network and cable) among viewers aged eighteen to thirty-four fell from 21.7 million in 2011 to 17.8 million in 2015, a decline of approximately 20 percent (Guion 2015).
 Millennials' viewing of Internet video streaming services appears to have driven this decline in programming consumption via traditional means among this demographic group.
-According to a 2014 comScore survey (Lunden 2014), 61 per cent of millennials utilised a paid digital video service such as Netflix or Hulu Plus, a higher percentage take up of such services compared to adoption by other demographic groups.
-As Nielsen research (Hagey and Vranica 2014) carried out in the same year suggests, this audience's utilisation of digital video streaming services resulted in a substantial reduction in their viewing of traditional television transmissions.
-This research shows that millennials, after signing up to such services, view (on average) 20 per cent less television by traditional means than they did previously.
+According to a 2014 comScore survey (Lunden 2014), 61 percent of millennials utilized a paid digital video service such as Netflix or Hulu Plus, a higher percentage take up of such services compared with adoption by other demographic groups.
+Nielsen research (Hagey and Vranica 2014) carried out in the same year suggests that this audience's utilization of digital video streaming services resulted in a substantial reduction in their viewing of traditional television transmissions.
+This research shows that millennials, after signing up to such services, view (on average) 20 percent less television by traditional means than they did previously.

-One should be careful not to regard such commercially-produced audience research data as accurately reflecting the behaviours of the 18-35 demographic group as a whole.
-As Eileen Meehan argues, the audiences that Nielsen constructs via its data are "commodities - products designed to meet the demands of buyers" (2005, 117-18).
-Audience measurement methodologies are therefore, she contends, configured to meet the needs of networks and advertisers rather than fully reflect the actual audience (1993, 387).
+One should be careful not to regard such commercially produced audience research data as accurately reflecting the behaviors of the eighteen-to-thirty-four demographic group as a whole.
+As Eileen Meehan (2005, 117-18) argues, the audiences that Nielsen constructs via its data are "commodities-products designed to meet the demands of buyers".
+Audience measurement methodologies are, therefore, she contends, configured to meet the needs of networks and advertisers rather than fully reflect the actual audience (Meehan 1993, 387).
 Regardless of how fully representative such viewing data are, however, the notion that millennials have been turning away from basic cable is widely accepted within industrial culture.
-This type of data therefore diminishes channels' abilities to generate revenues on the basis of the audiences they attract.
+This type of data, therefore, diminishes channels' abilities to generate revenues on the basis of the audiences they attract.

 The conditions in the mid-2010s, indicated by the above audience research, clearly gave strong economic incentive for all networks and cable services to develop the means to attract more millennials.
 For USA, however, the requirement to appeal to a younger adult audience became especially pressing.
 This is due to the channel's median audience age becoming reportedly higher than that of some of its rivals.
-While the median viewer ages of FX and AMC in 2015 were measured as, respectively, 41 and 42 (Sternberg 2015), USA's median viewer age in the same year was gauged to be 54 (Crupi 2015b).5 This metric can be a significant factor in shaping advertisers' perceptions of a given channel (Sternberg).
-USA therefore had a strong motive to reduce its median viewer age closer to the 18-49 demographic so as to increase its attractiveness to advertisers.
+While the median viewer ages of FX and AMC in 2015 were measured as, respectively, forty-one and forty-two (Sternberg 2015), USA's median viewer age in the same year was gauged to be fifty-four (Crupi 2015b).
+This metric can be a significant factor in shaping advertisers' perceptions of a given channel (Sternberg 2015).
+USA, therefore, had a strong motive to reduce its median viewer age closer to the eighteen-to-forty-nine demographic so as to increase its attractiveness to advertisers.